 What To Serve with Bison Steaks

-Since this recipe comes with its own built-in side dish of sauteed peppers, a good choice would be mashed potatoes.
+Since this recipe for bison steak comes with its own built-in side dish of sauteed peppers, a good choice would be mashed potatoes.
 Try this variation.
 Instead of the sauteed peppers, serve this recipe simply topped with dollop of Roasted Red Pepper Coulis.

 If you’re looking for more ideas, check these out: